Shrikant Joshi: Real-estate journey

-On September 8, 2017, Joshi stated that the global pharmaceutical company Teva's arm Watson Pharma had rented an area of 105,000 sq. ft. in L&T Realty's office complex, Seawoods Grand Central in Navi Mumbai, as office space, with further headways to extend to an extra 28,000 sq. ft. of built-up area.
+On September 8, 2017, Joshi stated that the global pharmaceutical company Teva's arm Watson Pharma had rented an area of 105,000 sq. ft. in L&T Realty's office complex, Seawoods Grand Central in Navi Mumbai, as office space, with further headway to extend to an extra 28,000 sq. ft. of built-up area.
 With this total take-up region of 133,000 sq. ft, it is the second-largest office area lease in recent years.

-On December 25, 2017, referring to moneylenders searching for developers with a quality brand and great credentials, Joshi stated in an interview with Business Standard, "Several proposals exploded on us, our deal pipeline with lenders also has grown 10 times in the past two-three months".
+On December 25, 2017, referring to moneylenders searching for developers with credibility, Joshi stated in an interview with Business Standard, "Several proposals exploded on us, our deal pipeline with lenders also has grown 10 times in the past two-three months".
 He additionally emphasized with other developers, saying, "...With RERA coming in, landowners and developers are rethinking their real estate strategies, people who have land parcels are looking for credible partners on the other side..."

 The real estate industry is in a revival in residential deals as information from Q3 FY18 showed positive signs towards home purchasers demonstrating interest.
 "There has been a revival in residential sales in the Q3 FY17-18.
 L&T Realty has seen an uprise in sales across our three projects in Mumbai and Bengaluru.
 Our projects, Emerald Isle, Phase-II in Powai, have drawn an unprecedented interest, generating around 2,000 walk-ins in 120 days.
 Also, the sales velocity at our maiden project in Bengaluru is at an all-time high.
 Our total gross sales for Q3 FY17-18 stand 20 per cent higher than the sales of Q3 FY16-17," said Joshi to Business Standard.
 L&T Realty's latest undertaking is Rejuve 360, another forthcoming residential venture in Mulund West, Mumbai, Maharashtra.

-As per LiveMint, on January 19 2018, Joshi with L&T Realty addressed the arranged development of three SBDs (secondary business districts) in, Kharbao (Bhiwandi), Nilaje (Kalyan) and Shedung (Panvel) according to the ongoing Maharashtra government provincial arrangement.
+As per LiveMint, on January 19, 2018, Joshi with L&T Realty addressed the arranged development of three SBDs (secondary business districts) in, Kharbao (Bhiwandi), Nilaje (Kalyan) and Shedung (Panvel) according to the ongoing Maharashtra government provincial arrangement.
 These new improvements will increase openings for work in locales around Vasai-Virar, Mira-Bhayander, Thane, and Bhiwandi.
 Joshi said, "Unlike the prior generation, the millennials aren't keen on spending a few hours of their workday travelling, urging realty developers to plan markets closer to where the labour force is, Seawoods Grand Central one of the few transit-oriented developments in India."